kevinolega/callcentertrainingtips/assets/pages/2web/2web-faq-students.md

 ## I CAN'T FIND YOUR EMAILS.
 WHAT DO I DO?

 In a lot of cases, our email got sent to the Promotions or SPAM Folder.

 Please search for our email address.

 kevin@callcentertrainingtips.com

-If you still do not find the emails, please let us know.
+If you still do not find the emails, please let us know.[/expand]

 ## I ACCIDENTALLY DELETED A MESSAGE.
 WHAT DO I DO?